 In This Article

-Today, we can no longer count the feminine perfumes containing this radiant flower.
-Nevertheless, among the most famous are the emblematic Alaïa Paris by Azzedine Alaïa, Amethyst by Lalique, Amor Amor Forbidden Kiss by Cacharel, or even Ange ou Démon by Givenchy.
+In the contemporary world of perfumery, many women's perfumes showcase the bright, inviting scent of this radiant flower.
+Some of the most renowned perfumes that feature the Peony are Alaïa Paris by Azzedine Alaïa, Amethyst by Lalique, Amor Amor Forbidden Kiss by Cacharel, and Ange ou Démon by Givenchy.

 Intriguing Facts About the Majestic Peony

 - In the rich tapestry of Chinese culture, Peonies are perceived as symbols of prosperity, love, and honor.
 Their majestic aura has earned them the grand title of "king of flowers."

 - Peonies have been a cherished part of Chinese horticulture for over 2,000 years, admired for both their ornamental beauty and their therapeutic attributes.

 - Back in ancient times, peonies were thought to possess the power to deter evil spirits and provide protection against natural disasters.